nifalconi/documentation/story-points-guideliness.md

 # Story Points Guideliness

-Story points measure the effort needed to implement a task story, focusing on complexity rather than time.
+Story points measure the effort needed to implement a task, focusing on complexity rather than time.

 ## Why it is useful